bkesterbyld/fabulous-oregano/content/pages/index.md

     image_alt: App preview
     title: Enterprise data exchange without worries
     content: >
-      Bitdomains are secure two-way APIs between your data and others who need access to it
+      Bitdomains are a secure cloud data sharing and management space between your systems and other parties that need data
     actions:
       - label: Learn More
         url: /features